curl/everything-curl/cmdline-configfile.md

     head

 Command line options that take an argument must have its argument provided on the same line as the option.
-For example changing the user-agent HTTP header can be done with
+For example changing the User-Agent HTTP header can be done with

     user-agent "Everything-is-an-agent"